 - Fetal-maternal bleeding.
 Fetal blood might enter maternal circulation in about 40 percent of procedures.
 The amount of bleeding is usually small.
 This problem is more common when the placenta lies in the front of the uterus.

 Ultimately, the decision to have cordocentesis is up to you.
-Your health care provider and a genetic professional can help you weigh all the factors in your decision.
+Your health care provider and a genetic professional can help you weigh the risks and benefits.

 How you prepare

-If you are about 24 weeks pregnant, you will be asked to avoid eating or drinking after midnight the night before cordocentesis.
-This is because certain complications caused by the procedure might require an emergency C-section.
-Ask your health care provider for guidance.
+If you are 23 or more weeks pregnant, you'll be asked to avoid eating or drinking after midnight the night before cordocentesis.
+This is because certain complications caused by the procedure might require an emergency cesarean section.

-You might want to ask your partner or another close contact to accompany you to the appointment for emotional support or to drive you home afterward.
+You might want to ask your partner or a friend to accompany you to the appointment for emotional support or to drive you home afterward.

 What you can expect

-Before week 24 of pregnancy, cordocentesis is usually done in an outpatient facility or the health care provider's office.
-After week 24 of pregnancy, cordocentesis is usually done in the hospital.
-At least one assistant will likely help your health care provider during the procedure.
+Before week 23 of pregnancy, cordocentesis is usually done in an outpatient facility or the health care provider's office.
+After week 23 of pregnancy, cordocentesis is usually done in the hospital, in case the baby develops complications that might require an emergency delivery.

 A sample of your blood will be taken before the procedure for comparison with the fetal blood samples.

 During the procedure